Before you start

 By default, Figma does not show the boundaries of a mask.
 Use mask outlines when working with complex masks or to check for unintended empty spaces.

-If you toggle on this setting on, the masks in your file will be outlined in green.
+Once the setting on, masks in your file are outlined in green.

-Note: If all layers being masked are hidden or have 0% opacity, then the object's mask outlines won't appear.
+Note: If all layers being masked are hidden or have zero percent opacity, then the object's mask outlines won't appear.